 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 Helpful Kitchen Items:

 - 2 (1/4 oz each) packets rapid rise yeast [i.e. Fleischmann's or similar] (Two 1/4 oz packets)

 - 1/4 cup granulated sugar plus 1 tsp

-- 1 1/3 cup of lukewarm water or milk
+- 1 1/3 cup milk (may use water)

 - 4 cups all purpose flour